yiisoft/docs/guide/en/tutorial/using-yii-with-roadrunner.md

 $application->shutdown();
 ```

-We're creating a worker, intializing DI container and then starting to process requests in an event loop.
+We're creating a worker, initializing DI container and then starting to process requests in an event loop.

 ## Starting a server

-In order to start a server execute the following command:
+To start a server execute the following command:

 ```
 ./rr serve -d